ObeyLordGoomy/frhd.js/README.md

 # frhd.js
-A lightweight tool for interacting with FreeRiderHD that has no dependencies.

-Join the support server!

 ![Discord Shield](https://discordapp.com/api/guilds/433321514906025991/widget.png?style=shield)

+## A lightweight tool for interacting with FreeRiderHD that has no dependencies.

 Allows api calls and track managemnet.